CodingLife1024/blog-content/ai-art.md

 #### Consent, and lack thereof

+One of the biggest problems digital artists cite with AI art generators is the issue of how they got the data they use to create new works.
+The training data in the form of images are often procured throught web-scraping of art on the internet on sites like DeviantArt and Pinterest.

+And since AI tools can’t generate art out of nothing, that training wasn’t passive either.
+It’s not the same as a human learning from Da Vinci by studying his work and trying to paint like him.

 #### A question of respect

+A big reason for plenty of artists' anger is the apparent lack of respect for their work.

+Imagine learning that an app you worked hard on was bought from your original client, and it had its name changed.
+The new owner then decides they 'created' the app all alone, merely because they changed a few lines of the code (while still using large chunks of what you and your team wrote).

 ### Devaluation of human work

+It might be tempting to say that modern technology (like AI) just helps people get things done more efficiently.
+If anything, the way AI art has suddenly exploded onto the scene is more comparable to the introduction of computers that could handle complex calculations.
+Back in the day, this came as a shock to human calculators at institutions like NASA, who were left wondering whether their work would still have a place in the future.
+AI art generators can't fully replace human artists right now, but that doesn’t mean it isn’t still devaluing human art all the same.

 #### Negative impact on income